Modernized Nutanix Backup and Recovery

 New!
 Expanded Simplicity to Your ESXi, AHV and ROBO environments

-Check out the latest release of HYCU Data Protection for Nutanix V3.1, which introduces an enhanced, simplified approach for AFS, including ability for capacity licensing.
+Check out the latest release of HYCU Data Protection for Nutanix V3.1, which introduces an enhanced, simplified approach for Nutanix Files, including ability for capacity licensing.
 This release also provides extended VMware ESX support such as data protection of ESX running in enterprise remote and branch offices (ROBO) deployments, simplified VMware VADP (its data storage API) and recovery onto non-Nutanix & Deployment of HYCU on non-Nutanix, and the support for vSphere 6.7.
 HYCU now supports Azure and AWS government cloud as well as AWS China.